Updated May 26, 2025 – Several updates noted with “UPDATE MAY 2025”

 UPDATE May 2025: As I was flying Business Class to Europe, I had the opportunity to visit an Admirals Club during my connection at CLT.
 CLT has two Admiral Clubs: one at the intersection of Concourses C and D and the other in Concourse B. My flight to Munich was from Concourse D, so I visited the former.
 This was my first time in an airline lounge in the U.S., and overall, the experience was positive.

-My connection was 4 hours (it turned to about 7 hours thanks to delays); thus, spending time in a quieter setting where I could rest and work on my website was a definite plus.
-In terms of food, there were a few food stations scattered throughout the lounge and some had vegetarian options.
-I did not visit the bar, but I did take advantage of the unlimited coffee!
+My connection was initially 4 hours (it ended up being about 7 hours due to delays); thus, spending time in a quieter setting where I could rest and work on my website was a definite plus.
+In terms of food, there were a few food stations scattered throughout the lounge, and some had vegetarian options.
+I didn’t visit the bar, but I did take advantage of the unlimited coffee!
 The biggest positive of the Admirals Club was the customer service.
-I ran into an issue with my flight seating assignment, and one of the AA representatives was able to resolve the matter and get me my requested window seat.
+I encountered an issue with my flight seating assignment, but one of the AA representatives was able to resolve the matter and secure me a window seat as requested.

 The only downside was the crowds.
 When I first arrived (about 12:30 PM on a Wednesday), there were only a handful of people, but soon, the lounge started getting crowded, and you could see travelers circling the place looking for a seat.
 I was fortunate to find a secluded area that was quiet and peaceful!

-My first connection at CLT was via a flight arriving from Europe, which meant I had to go through US Customs.
-All international flights arrive in Concourse D, and this is where passengers go through the formalities of passport control, baggage claim, and re-checking luggage.
-I completed the customs process in about 20 minutes as I was able to queue in an expedited service line.
-This line is available to those who have the Mobile Passport Control (MPC) app and have completed the forms on said app prior to landing.
+All international flights board and arrive at Concourse D. This is where travelers go through the formalities of passport control, baggage claim, and re-checking luggage.
+During my first connection at CLT, which was via a flight arriving from Europe, I was able to complete the customs process in about 20 minutes, as I was able to queue in an expedited service line.
+This line is available to travelers who have the Mobile Passport Control (MPC) app, a free resource from U.S. Customs, where you submit a photo and fill out the declaration form.

-After passing US Customs, my final step was to go through security.
-That afternoon, the TSA PreCheck station was not open, and the line at the regular security checkpoint was rather long.
-Getting through security took about 30 minutes.
+After passing U.S. Customs, my final step was to go through security.
+That afternoon, the TSA PreCheck station was closed, and the line at the regular security checkpoint was quite long.
+Clearing security took about 30 minutes.

 If you have to pass through U.S. customs in CLT, I strongly suggest booking a flight with a connection of at least 2 hours.
 While the customs process is efficient, security is another story, and the TSA PreCheck stations are only open intermittently.